BLB Solicitors - The Leading Chronic Pain & CRPS Solicitors

 Who pays my legal costs?

-Contact us today to discuss how we can offer you a more specialist service for your Chronic Pain compensation claim?
-You have nothing to lose and probably everything to gain.
+Call us today on 01225 462871 to discuss how we can offer you a more specialist service for your Chronic Pain compensation claim.

-Before you begin a compensation claim, you need certainty and peace of mind about covering your legal costs.
+Who pays my legal costs?
+Before embarking on your compensation claim, you need certainty and peace of mind about covering your legal costs.

 • Legal Aid